canonical/mysql-k8s-operator/README.md

 # > mysql-k8s:database     mysql-test-app:database  mysql_client  regular
 ```

 **Note:** In order to relate with this charm, every table created by the related application must have a primary key.
-This is required by the [group replication plugin](https://dev.mysql.com/doc/refman/5.7/en/group-replication-requirements.html), enable in this charm.
+This is required by the [group replication plugin](https://dev.mysql.com/doc/refman/5.7/en/group-replication-requirements.html) enabled in this charm.

 ### Legacy relations